broadinstitute/warp/pipelines/skylab/slideseq/SlideSeq.changelog.md

 2024-01-24 (Date of Last Commit)

 * Added task GetNumSplits before FastqProcess ATAC task to determine the number of splits based on the bwa-mem2 machine specs; this does affect the SlideSeq workflow
-* Added error message the BWAPairedEndAlignment ATAC task to ensure that the number of splits equals to number of ranks; this does affect the SlideSeq workflow
+* Added an error message to the BWAPairedEndAlignment ATAC task to ensure that the number of splits equals the number of ranks; this does affect the SlideSeq workflow

 # 2.1.4
 2024-01-05 (Date of Last Commit)